shawn-sandy/vite-react-ts-kit/README.md

  Add you usage instructions here

-## Licenced under the MIT license.
+## Licensed under the MIT license.

 The MIT License (MIT)